-Copyright 2003John W. RobbinsPost Office Box 68, Unicoi, Tennessee 37692Email: Jrob1517@aol.comWebsite: www.trinityfoundation.orgTelephone: 423.743.0199Fax: 423.743.2005
+Number 168 Copyright 20003 John W. Robbins Post Office Box 68, Unicoi, Tennessee 37692 February 1999 Email: tjtrinityfound@aol.com Website: www.trinityfoundation.org Telephone: 423.743.0199 Fax: 423.743.2005

-New Systematic Theology of the Christian Faith Robert L. Reymond Reviewed by W. Gary Crampton
+A New Systematic Theology of the Christian Faith

+Robert L. Reymond Reviewed by W. Gary Grampton

 Dr. Robert L. Reymond is Professor of Systematic Theology at Knox Theological Seminary in Fort Lauderdale, Florida.
 He holds B. A., M. A., and Ph.
 D. degrees from Bob Jones University and has done doctoral and post-doctoral studies in other seminaries and universities.
 Mr. Reymond, an ordained minister in the Presbyterian Church in America, has lectured in various countries in Europe and the East.
-Prior to taking the Chair of Systematic Theology at Knox Theological Seminary, he taught at Covenant Theological Seminary for more than twenty years.
+Prior to taking the Chair of Theology at Knox Systematic Theological Seminary, he taught at Covenant Theological Seminary for more than twenty years.
 He has authored numerous articles in theological journals and various reference works, and has written some ten books.
 To say the least, Mr. Reymond is a welleducated, highly trained, and skilled theologian.

 In A New Systematic Theology of the Christian Faith,1 Reymond has given the church a comprehensive and contemporary statement of Christian theology.
-As stated on the dust cover, this book "is saturated with Scripture" and Biblical exegesis, and the author is "always encouraging the reader to measure the theological assertions by the ultimate standard of Scripture itself."
-In Reymond's own words, "this present volume attempts to set forth a systematic theology of the Christian faith that will pass Biblical muster" (xix).
-In the opinion of the present reviewer, it does just that.
-Reymond's book is the best onevolume systematic theology in English.
+As stated on the dust cover, this book "is saturated with Scripture" and Biblical exegesis, and the author is "always encouraging the reader to measure the theological assertions by the ultimate

 This is not to say that it is without defect.
 There are several areas in which it is weak.
 To cite a few, Dr. Reymond holds to the "critical" or Alexandrian Text theory of New Testament manuscript analysis, rather than the Majority Text view (569n, 575n, 951).
-Further, he speaks of a form of "non-propositional" revelation (5), a problematic idea, if revelation is the revelation of truth, for truth is a quality of propositions alone.
-He believes that sensations (whatever they are) play a role in the acquisition of knowledge (147).2 And more than once he refers to knowledge being justified by means of history and experience (478, 468), whereas Scripture alone is the sole means of justifying knowledge, a truth which Reymond himself attests to, both in this book (111-126), and, in much greater detail, in another volume as well.3 These glitches (and two others that will be dealt with below), however, should be viewed as mere aberrations in an otherwise outstanding work.
+Further, he speaks of a form of "nonpropositional" revelation (5), a problematic idea, if revelation is the revelation of truth, for truth is a quality of propositions alone.
+He believes that sensations (whatever they are) play a role in the acquisition of knowledge (147).2 And more than once he refers to knowledge being justified by means of history and experience (478, 468), whereas Scripture alone is the sole means of justifying knowledge, a truth which Reymond himself attests to, both in this book (111-126), and, standard of Scripture itself."
+In Reymond's own words, "this present volume attempts to set forth a systematic theology of the Christian faith that will pass Biblical muster" (xix).
+In the opinion of the present reviewer, it does just that.
+Reymond's book is the best one-volume systematic theology in English.